fanluo12/LC/String/README.md

 1. Integer.toString(int)
 2. String.valueOf(int)

 ## 1221.
-Split a String in Balanced Strings
+Split a String in Balanced Strings && 1963.
+Minimum Number of Swaps to Make the String Balanced
+### 1221
 We only need to count L and R and update plus 1 to result when they are equal.
 If previous results are equal, even if upcoming combination equal, it would also work
+### 1963.
+Minimum Number of Swaps to Make the String Balanced
+If we meet ], we add 1 to close variable, else -1.
+Then we update max of close and return (max close + 1) / 2